MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlpnotifypoststartprint.md

 ---
-Description: Provides the system with information about a document after the open operation is completed.
+Description: Provides the system with information about a document after an print operation has started.
-title: DlpNotifyPostOpenDocument function (endpointdlp.h) ms.topic: reference
+title: DlpNotifyPostStartPrint function (endpointdlp.h) ms.topic: reference
 ms.date: 03/18/2021
 topic_type: